alimness/sabbath-school-resources/src/en/pm/studying-together-03-other-denominations/16-pentecostals/16-pentecostals.md

 4. Some will declare Christ has worked powerfully for them.
 They will even cast out demons in His name but He will say " I never knew you" (Matt.
 7:21-23).
 5. Faith must be based on God's written word if it will stand (Matt.
 7:24).
 6. Our only safeguard is knowing God's word and living by His truth (Isa.
 8:20).
-7. It is the truth which sets us free from error (Jn.8:32).
+7. It is the truth which sets us free from error (Jn.
+8:32).
 8. It is the Holy Spirit which wrote the Bible (2 Pet.
 1:21).
 9. To be filled with the Holy Spirit means to accept the words of Jesus as my own (Jn.
 6:63).
 10. The greatest miracle is that of a changed heart (Jn.
 3:2-7).